 The majestic old Oregon white oak tree across from Beach Elementary School has been a staple of the Overlook neighborhood since its inception, and approximately 200 years before that.
-It’s enormous, and stands right up against the small home on North Humboldt Street that Megann McGill and her husband bought in 2020.
+It’s enormous and stands right up against the small home on North Humboldt Street that Megann McGill and her husband bought in 2020.
 Before they moved in, they had multiple arborists come evaluate the tree’s health.

 “They said, ‘Looks good!
 Could live 50 to 100 more years.’”

 Those estimates proved to be optimistic.
 A fungal infection on the tree’s base and extending deep into its root system called oak bracket will fell Heritage Tree No. 19 just four years later.
 A few weeks ago, McGill received a notice from the city of Portland that the Oregon oak must be removed within 30 days.
-It will cost her about $20,000-$35,000 to take it down.
+It will cost her about $20,000 to $35,000 to take it down.

 She wept, for all the reasons.